-To sum up, users who would have the FakeMBAM backdoor installed on their computers may become victims of identity theft, suffer monetary loss, lose access to personal accounts, data stored on computers, experience problems related to browsing safety, online privacy, and/or other serious issues.
-Some examples of other backdoor malware are BazarLoader, BLADABINDI and Upatre.
+In summary, users who have the FakeMBAM backdoor installed on their computers might become victims of identity theft, suffer monetary loss, lose access to personal accounts and data stored on computers, experience problems relating to browsing safety, online privacy, and other serious issues.

 How did FakeMBAM infiltrate my computer?

 As mentioned above, FakeMBAM is distributed via a fake installer for Malwarebytes, which is distributed via automatic updates for one torrent client named Download Studio and three adblockers named NetShield Kit, My AdBlock and Net AdBlock.